Qcent/NetJoy/JoySender++/README.md

 'JoySender++ tUI' 192.168.1.100 -p 8080
 ```

-For DS4 emulation mode use the following command:
+For DS4 emulation mode, running at 45 fps, use the following command:

 ```
-'JoySender++ tUI' -m 2
+'JoySender++ tUI' -m 2 -f 45
 ```

 ## Mapping Joystick Inputs to an Xbox360 Controller